ivangrynenko/xs/README.md

 ### Currently in development ###

-* Jave web-based console
-* Next on the roadmap
+* VPS traffic/bandwidth usage for selected time period

 ### To be implemented in 2016 ###

-* VPS power events history.
-Overview of VPS power events (time and date of all of the following: reboot, power off, power on, force shutdown, force reboot
-* VPS traffic/bandwidth usage for selected time period
-* Stats for the VPS resource usage: CPU, RAM, HDD, Network.
-Stats available as graphs with date range selector
 * Ability to template VPS, allowing to easily revert to the initial state
+* Jave web-based console

 Full feature set is coming.
 Planned public release by the end of 2015.